amancapy/entree/README.md

 currently all children in a generation are mutated clones of the selected parent, "mimicing" asexual reproduction.
 Will maybe implement 2-parent sexual reproduction in a future iteration, with recessive and dominant genes.

-11/09: mutation function highly unstable, trying to work around sudden explosions.
+11/09: mutation function highly unstable, trying to fix sudden explosions.